Las Vegas Transit

-Las Vegas Transit, also known as Las Vegas Transit System (LVTS), was a former operator of a small private bus system in Las Vegas, Nevada, United States.
+Las Vegas Transit or LVT, also known as Las Vegas Transit System (LVTS), was a private corporation that managed the public transit bus network in the Las Vegas Metropolitan Area.

 History

 Overview

-The Vegas Transit Company (VTC) started public transportation operations in Las Vegas on August 20, 1942 with three routes and six buses by 1943.
+The Vegas Transit Company (VTC) started public transportation operations in Las Vegas on August 20, 1942, with three routes and six buses by 1943.
 The Tanner family (as Tanner Motor Tours of Nevada) acquired VTC, then sold the franchise in 1965 to Henry Burroughs, who rebranded it as the Las Vegas Transit System (LVTS).
 Both LVTS and Gray Line Tours of Southern Nevada (GLT) were owned by First Gray Line West of Los Angeles, California.
 LVTS and GLT operated out of the same yard, on Industrial Rd near Charleston Blvd.
 Due to its lucrative Strip route, LVTS made significant profits for its owners.

 LVTS operated between 1965 and approximately 1993.
 They were bought out by the Regional Transportation Commission of Southern Nevada (RTCSNV) in early 1993 for $900,000.
 RTCSNV inaugurated its Citizens Area Transit service in December 1992, and for a time, there were technically two public transit systems in Las Vegas until LVTS faded away.
 After CAT took over, LVTS only competed with CAT on the busy and lucrative Route #6 "Strip" for several months before being bought out.
 The CAT system is now known as RTC Transit.

 1960s–1970s

 LVTS ran a frequent service for multiple years during the 1960s and 1970s when the city was small; their routes covered most of the city.
 At the time, they were considered a vast improvement over its predecessor, Vegas Transit Lines.
 In 1972, approximately 8,000 passenger trips were operated per weekday.
 In an article written in Bus World Magazine in 1978, they were praised as a self-sufficient bus system.
-However, LVTS suspended service to West Las Vegas, a predominantly black neighborhood, in 1969 after a series of racial violence incidents; the NAACP sued LVTS in 1974 stating the service was racially discriminatory.
+However, LVTS suspended service to West Las Vegas, a predominantly minority neighborhood, in 1969 after a series of violent incidents; the NAACP sued LVTS in 1974 stating the service was racially discriminatory.
 At the time, government officials also began exploring the idea of starting a public transit system to take advantage of federal subsidies.